boyahou/boyahou.github.io/_pages/about.md

   -  **B. Hou**, M. Raginsky.
 A Behavioral Perspective on Subspace and Interpolation Methods for Simulation of Linear Time-Invariant Systems.
 [Preprint](../assets/ACC26.pdf)

   -  **B. Hou**, M. Raginsky.
 A Behavioral Framework on Nonlinear Systems in Reproducing Kernel Hilbert Spaces.
-(Coming soon)
+(In preparation)

 - ## Analysis and Control of Spatially Coupled Network RNA Velocity:
   - **B. Hou**, M. Raginsky, A. Pandey, O. Milenkovic.
 Multi Network RNA Velocity.
 Presented at the National Institute for Theory and Mathematics in Biology (NITMB) MathBio Convergence Conference, 2025.
 [Slide](../assets/NITMB25_boya.pdf)

   - **B. Hou**, M. Raginsky, A. Pandey, O. Milenkovic.
 Spatially-Coupled Network RNA Velocities: A Control Theoretic Perspective.
-(Under preparation).
+(In preparation).

 - ## Preparing Power Grid for Electrified Transportation:
    Electrification can help to reduce the carbon footprint of aviation.
 The transition away from the jet fuel-powered airplane towards battery-powered electrified aircraft will impose extra charging requirements on airports.
 In order to handle the impending electrification of commercial aviation, I study the interdependency of transportation (airlines) and the energy infrastructure at airports.